nahidsaikat/nahidsaikat.com/content/posts/2020-08-31---invoke-aws-lambda-from-aws-step-functions-with-terraform.md

     event['key'] = 'value'
     return event
 ```
 This is a super simple function.
-In the function we are logging the event object and context object and setting `value` as the value of key `key` in event object.
-Finally we are returning the updated event object.
+In the function, we are logging the event object and context object and set `value` as the value of the key `key` in the event object.
+Finally, we are returning the updated event object.

-Now lets write some terraform code for this lambda function.
-For that create a folder `terraform` and inside that folder create `lambda.tf` file.
-The content of this file will be as following.
+Now let's write some terraform code for this lambda function.
+For that create a folder `terraform` and inside that folder create a file `lambda.tf`.
+The content of this file will be as follows.

 ```bash
 // Lambda function